 Made with gluten-free Worcestershire sauce instead of soy sauce, this super-easy recipe is quick and yummy – ideal for one of those evenings you don’t want a complicated dinner!

-- 2. Put corn flour on chicken.
-Rub nicely and keep aside for ½ hour.
+- Put cornflour on chicken.
+Rub nicely and keep aside for ½ an hour.

-- 3. Meanwhile chop garlic fine, slice onion long and thin and dice bell pepper into ½ “pieces.
+- Meanwhile, chop garlic finely, slice onion long and thin and diced bell pepper into ½ “pieces.

 Recipe Credit: My Mom, Sudesh Kohli

-This recipe only has 9 ingredients, all which are pretty common.
+This recipe only has 9 ingredients, all of which are pretty common.
 If you don’t have Worcestershire sauce, use soya sauce.
-The only advantage of Worcestershire sauce – at least if your using a good one like Lea and Perrin’s – is that it is gluten free unlike most soya sauces.
-If you are vegan, you can use a flavor-less cooking oil instead of butter.
+The only advantage of Worcestershire sauce – at least if your using a good one like Lea and Perrin’s – is that it is gluten-free, unlike most soy sauces.
+If you are vegan, you can use flavor-less cooking oil instead of butter.